Jason Reeves (radio broadcaster): Career

-Reeves began his radio career in 1994 at the age of 18 after leaving Karamu High School, and worked on Hot 93FM in Hawkes Bay.
+Reeves began his radio career in 1994 at the age of 18 after leaving Karamū High School, and worked on Hot 93FM in Hawke's Bay.
 He remained there until 1996, when he moved to another Hawkes Bay Station, Xtreme 100.
-In 1997, he moved to Hamilton to work on the then local station, The Edge, originally on the drive time show, but moved to the breakfast show with Jay-Jay Feeney in 1998.
+In 1997, he moved to Hamilton to work on the then-local station, The Edge, originally on the drive time show, but moved to the breakfast show with Jay-Jay Feeney in 1998.
 Reeves worked at The Edge as it progressed from a local Hamilton station to a nationwide network station based in Auckland, which happened in late 2001.

 At the end of 2004, Reeves left The Edge, reportedly as a result of a prank carried out by his breakfast co-hosts Jay-Jay Feeney and Dominic Harvey.
-Jay Jay and Dom started sending Jason text messages from a prepay cellphone pretending to be a fan who had somehow managed to obtain Jason's number.
+Jay Jay and Dom started sending Jason text messages from a prepaid cellphone pretending to be a fan who had somehow managed to obtain Jason's number.
 Over 100 texts were sent and management of The Edge were aware of the prank.
 Jason left, filing a personal grievance against The Edge operators, MediaWorks NZ.

 In February 2005, only three months after leaving The Edge, Reeves was given a job with opposition station ZM, originally co-hosting Stables Rump 30 countdown with Stables (another former Edge presenter), on Saturday afternoons and later, his own Saturday morning breakfast show with co-host Andrew Mulligan.
 He also filled in for other ZM announcers, including Stables, while he took leave to judge NZ Idol, and the ZM Morning Crew, Polly and Grant.
 In February 2007, Reeves moved to Classic Hits and hosted the drive time show.
 He also briefly hosted a Sunday afternoon show.

 In November 2010 a decision was made by The Radio Network to terminate the contracts of breakfast hosts Andrew Dickens and Jacque Tucker on Auckland's Classic Hits 97.4.
 Reeves then became the new host of the breakfast show on Auckland's Classic Hits along with Stacey Morrison and Justin Brown.
 The reason given was that Andrew & Jacque's show was aiming at the 'wrong demographic'.
 The new line-up with Jason, Stacey and Justin also more directly targeted rival station More FM Auckland's breakfast show with Stu Tolan, Amber Peebles and Marc Ellis.

 In 2014 TRN decided to rebrand all the Classic Hits stations as The Hits, targeting a different demographic.
 As a result, Reeves opted to finish working for the station, and his last show there was on 24 April, ending seven years of working for Classic Hits.

 Afterwards, he was occasionally heard on Mix 98.2, filling in for regular presenter Melanie Homer.
 He was later heard as a fill-in presenter on Magic in 2016.
 Starting in early 2017, he became the drive show host for Coast, eventually moving to breakfast host, where he remains currently.